How to Fix a Bike Puncture — 10 Steps With Pictures

 It's quite likely that the object which caused the puncture is still stuck in the tire.
 If it's a thorn, the chances are that it's pushed into the thread and you won't be easily able to find it, especially in low light conditions.
 However, aligning the puncture point in the tube with the tire narrows down the location where the tire was pierced.

 Before you remove the tire, mark it with chalk in line with the tire valve.
 Once you've patched the tube, then just lay the tube on the tire, lining up the valve with the chalk mark.
 Whatever punctured the tire should then be close to this patch (if it's still lodged in the tire).

 If you reinstall the tube without doing this, you risk getting another puncture from whatever is stuck in the tire.

 Step 5: Remove the Tire From the Rim

-Push the blunt end of the tire lever in between the tire and the rim.
+Push the blunt end of the tire lever in between the tire and rim.
 Don't push it in too far as there is the danger of pinching the tube causing damage.
-Lever the tire out from the rim.
+Lever the beading (the edge of the tire) out from the rim.
 Hook the other end of the tire lever under a spoke.
-Insert a second tire lever about 4 inches away and lever a further section of bead from the rim.
-It should now be easy to slide the tire lever sideways along the circumference of the rim to separate more tire from the rim.
+Insert a second tire lever about 4 inches away and lever out a further section of bead.
+It should now be easy to slide the tire lever sideways along the circumference of the rim to separate more bead.
 If the tire is a tight fit or rigid due to low temperatures, you may need lever out further sections before you can slide the lever sideways.
-You can also slide your fingers in between the tire and the rim and then slide your hand sideways to expose more tire.
-You should be able to remove the complete tire in this manner.
+You can also slide your fingers in between the tire and rim and then slide your hand sideways to expose more tire.
+You don't necessarily have to remove the tire completely from the wheel.
+It should be possible to slip out the tube through the gap between bead and rim.

 Step 6: Remove the Tube

 First remove the valve from the rim, and then it should be easy to remove the rest of the tube from the tire.

 Step 7: Find the Hole in the Tube